CloakingOcean/CloakingOcean.com-3.0-React/README.md

 ### Development
 I initially created this webpage as an introduction to Bootstrap using mainly HTML and CSS with a small portion of JavaScript.
-This project, however, converts the webpage into a quick and responsive React app!
+This project, however, converts the webpage into a React app!
+And while this increased the performance after the page completely loaded (ex. switching pages), during this downloading process it seems take much longer compared to version 2.0.
+I plan to optimize the pictures for smaller devices in the future.
 This was my first major project with React and I look forward to improving my website's content and functionality as I continue to learn!